mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

      Ensure to copy the certificate value in the response from the above request.

-  * 5. Upload copied IDA certificate from the above request in the below SWAGGER URL.
+  * 5. Upload copied IDA certificate from the above request in the below Swagger URL.

     ```https://minibox.mosip.net/v1/partnermanager/swagger-ui.html#/Partner%20Service%20Controller/uploadCACertificateUsingPOST ```